-Carol Farrelly is a fiction writer.
+Carol Farrelly is a fiction writer, living in Scotland.

 She’s currently working on a first novel and a short-story collection.
 She was shortlisted for this year’s Society of Authors’ ALCS Tom-Gallon Trust Award and Alpine Fellowship.
 In 2018, her novel was shortlisted for the Lucy Cavendish Fiction Prize.
 She was awarded a place on the 2015 Jerwood/Arvon Mentoring Programme and worked with writer Ross Raisin.
 She’s also been awarded a Robert Louis Stevenson Fellowship, a Scottish Book Trust New Writers Award, and the Sceptre Prize.